telus/tds-core/guide/codebase-overview.md

   purposeful overriding. `className` and `style` are also not available as a prop interface in most components because TDS strictly enforces the TELUS brand through styles, and as such there should be no potential inaccurate brand representations.
-- If a parent component does not use props and only passes them down to its children, pass components as props instead.
+- If a parent component does not use props and only passes them down to its children, pass components as props.

 [Here is an example of a React component that follows the above patterns](https://github.com/telusdigital/tds/blob/309271bff529a690532b781e4b3dd26939642f37/src/components/Link/ButtonLink/ButtonLink.jsx).